CONTENTS

 Australian Monkey Mystery

-Bart Simpson made famous the saying, “Are we there yet?” which he repeated endlessly.
+Backstory: Bart Simpson made famous the saying, “Are we there yet?” which he repeated endlessly.
 Children can be like that once they have a goal in sight.
 Banana Pants just wanted to find out what happened to Fancy Pants.
 He eventually realizes the grief he causes Noah’s grandparents and wants a “do over.”
 So sorry, it was too late in the story for that to happen.
 This was an easy story to write and it was my first.
 My grandson asked if I would take his toy monkey with us to Australia so I thought a story with his monkey would be a great idea.
 The story traced our vacation and since kids like maps, I included one that showed all the places Banana Pants visited on his way to solve the mystery.
 I love the way the illustrator made it look like the journal was written by Banana Pants.
 The scotch tape, small spills and fingerprints on the pages make for a neat looking book for a young reader.

 Animals are always fun and who doesn’t love dinosaurs.
 A second-grade teacher from New York emailed me that she read the book to her class and they spent the better part of a class period discussing whether a monkey and a dinosaur could be friends.
 It is the power of imagination that helps young readers enjoy reading.
 They will like the story.